ottangust/ottangust.github.io/_pages/about.md

 ## Education

-This dumb guy somehow didn't like his the boring exams at grade 8.
-Then he self-studied AP test by means of reading textbooks and somehow enrolled into HKUST one year later......
+This dumb guy somehow hated the dull exams in eighth grade, so he taught himself six AP subjects by devouring the textbooks… Then, he enrolled into HKUST by means of HKDSE......
+Really complicated.

+## Relationship?
+find me at 51614059.

 **Yeah!**